-Regarding how simulation time was addressed, each episode corresponds to 1 year of building simulation.
-Each single episode is composed of a fixed number of time steps, which is always 35040 (365 days $\ast$ 24 hours/day $\ast$ 4 timesteps/hour), yielding an observation sample and a subsequent setpoint adjustment every 15 minutes.
-This is an appropriate value for the problem at hand but still modifiable at will within \sinergym{}.
+Both the training and evaluation of the DRL algorithms were executed using Google Cloud computing platform and \sinergym{} version \href{1.8.2}{https://pypi.org/project/sinergym/1.8.2/}.
+Regarding the handling of simulation time, each episode corresponds to 1 year of building simulation.
+Each episode consists of 35040 time steps (i.e., 365 days $\times$ 24 hours/day $\times$ 4 timesteps/hour), resulting in an observation sample and subsequent setpoint adjustment every 15 minutes.
+This is an appropriate value for the problem addressed, although it can be configured as desired within \sinergym{} settings.

-Furthermore, the evaluation metrics that are common to all the experiments and that will be used to compare are the following:
+In addition, the evaluation metrics common to all experiments and used to compare the agents are the following:

-\begin{itemize} \item \textbf{Mean episode reward}: calculated as the arithmetic mean of the rewards obtained in each time step of an episode. \item \textbf{Mean power demand}: mean HVAC electricity demand rate of the building's HVAC system, measured in W, and provided by EnergyPlus. \item \textbf{Comfort violation}: percentage of time during which the ambient temperature is outside a desired comfort range, and mean value (in \textcelsius) of temperature deviations from comfort limits.
+\begin{itemize} \item \textbf{Mean episode reward}: calculated as the arithmetic mean of the rewards obtained in each time step of an episode. \item \textbf{Mean power demand}: mean HVAC electricity demand rate of the building's HVAC system (in W), provided by EnergyPlus. \item \textbf{Comfort violation}: percentage of time during which the ambient temperature is outside a desired comfort range, and mean value (in \textcelsius) of temperature deviations from comfort limits.
 In the case of \fivezone{}, the comfort ranges used were: $[23, 26]$ \textcelsius{} for June to September, and $[20, 23.5]$ \textcelsius{} for the rest of the year.
 Meanwhile, for \datacenter{}, a single comfort range was used: $[18, 27]$ \textcelsius, as recommended by ASHRAE's standard \cite{ashrae2016}, in order to ensure the safety of the building's equipment. \end{itemize}

-Other metrics, such as the evolution of indoor and outdoor temperatures, will also provide insights into how control is adjusted between setpoints and how performance evolves, as we will see later.
+Other metrics, such as the evolution of indoor and outdoor temperatures, will also give an insight into how the control adjusts between setpoints and how performance evolves, as detailed below.